Landscape Architecture Programs

 Master of Arts (MA) 36 units

-The Master of Arts (MA) offers an introduction to landscape architecture.
-Coursework emphasizes the essential factors involved in the creation of outdoor spaces.
+The Master of Arts (MA) offers an introduction to the essential factors involved in the creation of outdoor spaces.
+For students with experience in or adjacent to landscape architecture, the program can build and strengthen specific skills needed to pursue a career in landscape architecture.

 In California, this degree offers a modified path to landscape architecture licensure.
 This program is not LAAB-accredited and may not meet licensure requirements in other U.S. states.